National Academy of Indian Railways: The Academy

 The Academy along with all 7 other CTIs function under the administrative control of the Ministry of Railways (Railway Board).

 Training programmes

-Centralized Training for IRAS, IRSS, IRPS & IRMS
+Centralized Training for IRAS, IRSS, IRPS & IRHS

 The Academy is the ‘Centralised Training Institute’, for Officer Trainees assigned to ‘Indian Railway Accounts Service’, Indian Railway Personnel Service’, ‘Indian Railway Stores Service’ and Indian Railway Medical Service’ by UPSC.
 Training includes class room inputs, field training and visits to other CTIs.
 Officer Trainees of IRAS also attend short term Professional modules at National Academy of Audit and Accounts, Shimla, National Institute of Financial Management, Faridabad, National Academy of Direct Taxes Nagpur and Centralized Training Academy For Railway Accounts (C-TARA) Secunderabad, for discipline specific modules.

 Foundation & Induction Programmes for Group A and B Officers

 It is a combined programme for Officer Trainees of nine Organized Central Group A Civil & Engineering Services that are responsible for managing Indian Railways and the foundation and induction courses for them.
 In the case of Officer Trainees of the Indian Railway Medical Service (IRMS), the Organised Central Group A Medical Service, which manages the health services on the Indian Railways network, shorter Foundation and Induction programmes are conducted separately.
 In order to provide an overview of the railways to recently promoted Group 'B' officers of all departments, the Railways Foundation Programmes are offered.
 For officers of the Stores, Accounts, and Personnel departments, induction programmes are held as part of their induction process.
 During the induction courses, Group B officers from other departments attend induction courses held at their respective CTIs.